Mark Cullen (English footballer): Hull City

 At the start of the 2011–12 season, Cullen was loaned to League One club Bury for six months.
-However he made only four appearances for Bury before returning to Hull in January 2012.
-He featured in four Championship games for Hull in the month of March, but was otherwise absent from Nick Barmby's first-team plans.
+However, he made only four appearances for Bury before returning to Hull in January 2012.
+He featured in four Championship games for Hull in March but was otherwise absent from Nick Barmby's first-team plans.
 On 7 August 2012, Cullen returned to Bury for a further loan period on the same day that manager Richie Barker left Gigg Lane to manage Crawley Town.
 He played in 12 games, scoring once in a 2–2 draw with Stevenage.
 His loan spell was brought to an end on 18 October following a shin injury.
 On 31 January 2013, Cullen went out on a month-long loan to Stockport County in the Conference Premier.
 This was later extended until the end of the 2012–13 season.
 Cullen scored two goals in a 2–0 win over Barrow on 12 March.
 He scored a total of four goals in 16 games at Edgeley Park as Ian Bogie's side were relegated to the Conference North.
-In contrast, Hull won promotion back to the Premier League at the end of the season, however manager Steve Bruce allowed Cullen to leave on a free transfer after deciding not to offer the 21-year old a new contract.
+In contrast, Hull won promotion back to the Premier League at the end of the season, however, manager Steve Bruce allowed Cullen to leave on a free transfer after deciding not to offer the 21-year-old a new contract.